Nats outright Andrew Stevenson; Patrick Corbin named Opening Day starter

 The Nationals open the season at home against the New York Mets on Thursday.

-Corbin is looking to bounce back after a down 2021 season, when he posted a 5.82 ERA and allowed 37 home runs, the most in the National League.
+Corbin is looking to bounce back after a down 2021 season in which he posted a 5.82 ERA and allowed an NL-high 37 home runs.

-The lefty made one other Opening Day start in 2018, as a member of the Arizona Diamondbacks.
+The 32-year-old lefty made one other Opening Day start in 2018 as a member of the Arizona Diamondbacks.

 “He’s throwing the ball the way he wants to throw it,” Martinez said.
 “I’m looking forward to watching him go out there and compete come April 7.”